nitreojs/vk-cover-spotify-playback/README.md

 well you can do something like `crontab` for these purposes. do however you want to, this project is not about "how to run it" but about the rendering system

+### resolution other than 1920x640?

+well you can theoretically change `WIDTH` and `HEIGHT` variables in `src/bot.ts` file but i wouldn't recommend doing that since i was not properly testing the "adaptivity" of this renderer on resolutions other than 1920x640 so please stick with 1920x640 as it is the minimum possible resolution vk requires for the cover

 <div align='center'>
   <b>created by <a href="https://t.me/starkow">t.me/starkow</a></b>
 </div>